 The -E’ switch means trusted connection, so we’ll use that to login

 A whole load of text will fly by.
 This is the output of the sp_help command.
-As you see, you use ‘go’ to execute the commands you type in at the prompt.
+Type ‘go’ and hit return to execute the commands you have typed in at the prompt.

 Attaching the MDF/LDF Files: